google/bloaty/doc/how-bloaty-works.md

 Once we have built the base map, we can get on to the meat of Bloaty's work.
 We can now scan the binary according to whatever data source(s) the user has selected.

-We must do more than just scan a single table though.
-For example, if the user asked us to scan symbols we can't simply scan the symbol table, add all the symbol table entries to a `RangeMap`, and call it a day.
-The first prerelease version of Bloaty did just that and I got very understandable complaints that Bloaty's coverage was low, and very large parts of the binary would show up as `[None]`.

-The problem is that the symbol table only describes the actual machine code of the function.
-But a function can emit far more artifacts into a binary than just the machine code.
-It can also emit:

-* unwind info into `.eh_frame`
-* relocations into `.rela.dyn`, etc.
-* debugging information into various `.debug_*` sections.
-* the symbol table entries themselves (yes, these do take up space!)

-If we want to achieve high coverage of the binary, we have to scan all of these different sections and attribute them as best we can to individual symbols/compileunits/etc.

-All of this means that we have to delve deep into ELF, DWARF, Mach-O, etc. to get good coverage.
-Bloaty includes custom ELF/DWARF/Mach-O parsers to not only extract every bit of data we can, but also to track where exactly in the files each bit of data lives.

 ### Segments and Sections